robert-pierce/github_scoring_service/README.md

 The app should start up on port 8010

 ### Environment
-The service only needs one environment variable in order to function:

-    SCORING-SERVICE-URL=

-which, as the name suggests, is the URL to the github_scoring_service that this service will push events too via HTTP.
-If you run this service in conjunction with the github_scoring_service, as intended, then you will not need to worry about setting the environment because the docker command will handle that for us.

-If you wish to run the service as a stand alone application then you can set the environment in your profiles.clj if compiling with Leiningen.

 ***
 ## API
-There are two ways of interacting with the github_mock_event_emitter.

 1. **You can trigger individual events to be push to the github_scoring_service**